rocketfuel/sdbc/README.md

 ## Features

-* Use generics to retrieve column values.
+* Use generics and implicit conversions to retrieve column or row values.
-* Use named parameters with queries.
 * Get tuples or case classes from rows without any extra work. (thanks to [shapeless](https://github.com/milessabin/shapeless))
 * Use tuples or case classes to set query parameters. (thanks to [shapeless](https://github.com/milessabin/shapeless))
+* Use named parameters with queries.
 * Use Scala collection combinators to manipulate result sets.
 * Query execution logging.
 * Supports Java 8's java.time package.
 * [FS2 Streams](https://github.com/functional-streams-for-scala/fs2) for streaming to or from a DBMS.
-* Easily add column types.
+* Easily add column or row types.
+* Type classes for each query type.

 ## Feature restrictions